pauloschade/TECHACK-PROJETO/README.md

 * Dowload all files or clone this repo
 * Open `chrome://extensions`
 * Select the folder and load the extension
+* Make sure the developer mode is turned on (top-right corner)

 Use the dropdown menu to navigate between sections